balajidharan/Python-Projects/README.md

 # Python-codes
-mini python codes
+python codes
-A repository of pyhton codes written by me.
+A repository of pyhton projects done by me.